 I listed visiting an onsen hot springs theme park up above in my list of weird things to do in Tokyo.
 What about relaxing at a traditional Japanese onsen – one that has an electric bath?

-Tsukimi-yu is an old Japanese sento or bath house in Tokyo’s Setagaya neighborhood, with many public onsen fed from natural hot spring waters.
-It’s home to a denki-buro, or electric bath.
+Tsukimi-yu is an old Japanese sento or bath house in Tokyo’s Setagaya neighborhood.
+This public onsen has many baths that are fed from natural hot spring waters.
+It’s also home to a denki-buro, or electric bath.
 Who said electricity and water don’t mix?

 Electric currents run through the onsen bath water in the denki-buro, which is meant to ease tired muscles and is said to have a number of health benefits.
 Visitors stepping into the waters might get a little zap before enjoying tingling electric sensations as they soak.
 Be aware it’s not recommended for people with heart conditions or with pacemakers.